picandocodigo/List-Category-Posts/readme.txt

 * Adds option to display titles without links.
 Thanks zulkamal for this Pull Request too! :D
 * Workaround to prevent '?&' to appear in URLs.
 Thanks [mhoeher](https://github.com/mhoeher) for the Pull Request!
 * General refactors for improving code quality/security.
+* Fixed typo in Readme (Thanks Irma!).
+* Fixes excluding tags when using category name (should fix other issues with category name too since there was a bug there).

 = 0.57 =
  * Add custom image sizes to the list of selectable image sizes in the widget.
 Thanks [nuss](https://github.com/nuss) for the Pull Request!